 While M&A as a lever to drive growth, innovation, and transformation is more vital than ever, most companies struggle to use M&A effectively.
 Leaders often attribute this struggle to the difficulties of executing or integrating M&A, but we believe that the root cause is more fundamental: a failure to link M&A to a strategy for the future.

-Download a complimentary copy (PDF) of the executive briefing.
+Download a PDF copy of the executive briefing.

 This failure manifests itself in several ways.
 Many companies have strategies that focus only on the near-term and that do not contemplate major industry or environmental changes.
 As a result, M&A scans are likely to surface only the most obvious candidates—where competition for deals drives up premiums.
 Companies that do consider bolder M&A moves may end up making bets that are hard to justify.
 Even when a robust long-term strategy is present, it often fails to consider the optimal role of M&A in achieving the strategy.
 Finally, once a deal is made, these problems can be compounded when the acquirer prioritizes short-term tactical objectives—such as realizing synergy targets—at the expense of longer-term, more transformational growth goals.